Prag8855/aab/content/guides/residence-permit.md

 If you have a job offer:

 - **[Work visa](/glossary/Work%20Visa)** - [How to apply](/guides/work-visa)
     For working in Germany.
 You need a job offer to apply for this visa.
-You might need professional training. {# TODO: Phrasing #}
+You might need professional training.
 - **[[Blue Card]]** - [How to apply](/guides/blue-card)
     For working in Germany.
 Only for university graduates, or IT specialists with 3 years of experience.
 There is a minimum salary requirement.
 - **[Working holiday visa](/glossary/Working%20Holiday%20Visa)**